Juventus sounds out banks for potential capital hike - sources

-MILAN (Reuters) -Italian Serie A club Juventus FC has sounded out banks as it considers a capital increase among options to boost its pandemic-stricken finances, two sources close to the matter said on Monday.
+MILAN, June 28 (Reuters) - Italian Serie A club Juventus FC (JUVE.MI) has sounded out banks as it considers a capital increase among options to boost its pandemic-stricken finances, two sources close to the matter said on Monday.

 The Turin-based club's financial needs might be in the range of 300-400 million euros ($356-$477 million), the sources said.

-According to the sources, Juventus had reached out to BNP Paribas, Goldman Sachs, Mediobanca and UniCredit, the banks that arranged the club’s previous capital hike in 2019.
+According to the sources, Juventus had reached out to BNP Paribas (BNPP.PA), Goldman Sachs (GS.N), Mediobanca (MDBI.MI) and UniCredit (CRDI.MI), the banks that arranged the club's previous capital hike in 2019.

 The club's management is working on a plan to strengthen the balance sheet to be presented to the board, one of the sources said.